 Website design matters because it is the first impression, and that impression forms very quickly.
 It takes around 0.05 seconds for a person to make an opinion about your site, and the design plays a huge part in the formation of that opinion.
-So it pays to get it spot-on.
+Therefore, bad design can kill your potential relationship with a customer.

 If your website is clunky, confusing, and visually uninspiring, most online browsers will leave and never return.
 On the other hand, if you take the time to design a clear, visually attractive, searchable website, users are likely to stay, enjoy their experience, buy your products and services, and keep coming back for more.

 Many different elements make up a website design.
 Paying attention to each will improve your performance, boost your brand, and ultimately result in more business success.

 Keep text clear and concise